 Hernias are caused when organs are moved out of place, and they can naturally place a lot of pressure on the muscles of whichever area the organ has moved to.
 If the stomach moves up, for example, it’s likely that the added pressure will overwork the chest muscles.
 You might not notice the symptoms in normal activities, but coughing or sneezing may make it a far more noticeable pain.

 Research by Niyazi Guler et al. into Acute ECG Changes and Chest Pain Induced by Neck Motion in Patients with Cervical Hernia found that chest pains resembling cardiac arrest problems are more likely to be present when women have a cervical hernia.
 However, it is also shown that both genders can be affected by stomach hernias and muscle hernias.

-Millions of people suffer with hernias but do not act until severe problem occur.
+Millions of people suffer from hernias but do not act until severe problems occur.
 Open surgery or keyhole surgery will be needed in some cases, especially if there is a risk of bowel obstructions or disruption to your daily life.

 While a lung infection may also cause your stomach to hurt when sneezing, it is far more likely that your chest will be the main source of discomfort.
 Infections impact the breathing tubes and can enter the lungs too.
 The inflammation will lead to chest pains when the sharp rib cage movements of a sneeze occur.

 A lung infection needs treating, especially as untreated damage can escalate or linger for several weeks.
 A doctor will diagnose the type of infection and subsequently choose the right medication for it, as well as make suggestions like getting rest.